 With a few days to go before your first class:

-- Review the Teaching@SMU handbook to refresh yourself on the teaching-related guidelines and policies (click here): By this subsequent reading, you are likely to have a better sense of what you need and can zoom into specific content areas.
+- Review the Teaching@SMU handbook: Refresh yourself on the teaching-related guidelines and policies with the Teaching@SMU handbook.
+By this subsequent reading, you are likely to have a better sense of what you need and can zoom into specific content areas.

 - Brief your teaching assistant (TA): Double check that your teaching assistant has remembered your first class, as well as your expectations and instructions to him / her.
 The form for engaging a TA is available from the HRFA intranet, or the Dean’s Office.
-For more guidelines on the scope of engaging teaching assistants, please refer to the Teaching@SMU handbook (click here).
+For more guidelines on the scope of engaging teaching assistants, please refer to the Teaching@SMU handbook.

 - Visit your lesson venue in advance: Familiarise yourself with the layout and lighting, and test the various SMU classroom technologies you plan to use, such as the wireless mic, doc cam, speakers, projector and screens (and room recording if you wish to use that option).
-Before you head down to campus, you may check on room availability via the online Facilities Booking System on iNet (click here).
-In the event that any of the classroom technology is not working as it should, you may contact the Integrated Information Technology Services (IITS) for assistance via the touch screen panel in the seminar room, or at 6828 0123 or via email at email@example.com.
+Before you head down to campus, you may check on room availability via the online Facilities Booking System on iNet.
+In the event that any of the classroom technology is not working as it should, you may contact the Integrated Information Technology Services (IITS) for assistance via the touch screen panel in the seminar room, or at 6828 0123 or via email at helpdesk [at] smu.edu.sg.
 IITS conducts regular classroom technology sharing sessions on how to operate the equipment in the seminar rooms or classrooms for you and your teaching assistants.
-Click here for the schedule and other related information.
+Check the main eLearn page for the schedule and other related information.

 The night before your first class: